Mechanic: ‘Everything perfect’ before fatal WWII plane crash

 In the air, as the engine was losing power, the 75-year-old pilot, Ernest “Mac” McCauley, of Long Beach, California, told Melton he wanted to shut off No. 4.
 But Melton replied he wasn’t ready to do that and didn’t understand why the engine had to be shut off, the documents say.
 McCauley shut off the engine anyway, Melton said.

+“I don’t know why we weren’t, you know, gaining altitude,” Melton said.
+“I do not know, and that’s what’s frustrating.
+I don’t know what happened.
+I don’t know if Mac froze.
+I know I noticed — you know, (co-pilot) Mike Foster, he didn’t really have much time in the airplane.
+I don’t know what happened.”

-McCauley and co-pilot Michael Foster, 71, of Jacksonville, Florida, tried to return to the airport.
+McCauley and Foster, 71, of Jacksonville, Florida, tried to return to the airport.
 They made it to the runway area, but the plane struck several ground lights short of the runway, veered off into the maintenance building and caught fire.

 Melton, who told everyone aboard to sit back down and put their seat belts as the plane tried to land, survived the impact and suffered an arm injury.
 He was able to get out seconds before flames overtook the wreckage by pushing out some plexiglass and jumping out.
 Two passengers who followed him out said they’re not sure they would have survived if it weren’t for Melton, according to the documents.